Can Urgent Care Give IV Fluids? Yes, But Know Your Options

 When mobile IV therapy makes more sense

 For a lot of situations, getting IV fluids at home is the smarter play.
-Here's when mobile IV therapy is the better fit:

 You can't or don't want to drive.
 When you're nauseous, exhausted, or barely functional, getting behind the wheel to drive to a clinic is uncomfortable at best and unsafe at worst.
 RevivaGo's licensed providers come to your door anywhere in the East Valley.